 Motorcycles and scooters have become very costly – specially in the last couple of years.
 There have been various regulations that have been mandated for the auto segment which have resulted in a major spike in prices of all the conventional two-wheelers – like mandatory ABS/CBS, 5-year insurance and the latest Bharat Stage 6 transition, etc.

 According to Rajiv Bajaj, MD of Bajaj Auto, prices of two-wheelers have become costlier by 30-35 percent in the last 1.5-2 years.
 This is an insane amount of additional money!
-The latest BS6 mandate has impacted the entry level 2-wheeler prices the most since all of them have to convert to fuel injection which is costlier than carburetors.
+The recent BS6 mandate has impacted the entry level 2-wheeler prices the most since all of them had to convert to fuel injection (or electronic carburetors) which is costlier than conventional carbs.
 Most or all of the entry 2-wheelers have seen a hike of over 10 percent, at least!

-Till a few months back, we used to have a lot of motorcycles under that ₹50,000 price bracket, however, we, now, only have 3 – T-H-R-E-E!
-So, if COVID-19 has left you with no money and a lot of uncertainty and you still want to avoid public transport in the fear of Corona, here are the most affordable options for you…
+Before April 2020, we used to have a lot of motorcycles around that ₹50,000 price bracket, however, we, now, have very limited options.
+So, if COVID-19 has left you with no money and a lot of uncertainty and you want to avoid public transport for the fear of Corona, here are the most affordable options for you…

 If you want little more power and a better looking motorcycle than the CT100, you can consider its sibling.
 It gets a bigger 115cc engine which churns 8.6 PS of power and 9.81 Nm of torque.
 It comes with LED DRLs, semi-knobby tyres which are good for rural areas and a few additional features over the CT100.